lspitzley/bfor206_spring2023/homework/Homework 1.md

 - Check the output status
 - If the ping is not responding or is missing packets, report this to the log and send an email
-- If the ping is high latency, report this to the log and send an email
 - If the device is normal, report this to the log
 - The script should run every five minutes.